 About 80% of infertility is caused by one or more of three problems.

-- Sperm problems: Does he have enough and good sperms?
+- His issues: Sperm problems: Does he have enough and good sperms?

-- Ovulation problems: Is she ovulating regularly?
+- Her issues: Is she ovulating regularly?
 What is her ovarian reserve, eg are her eggs OK and of good quality?

 - Fallopian tube problems: Are her fallopian tubes open?

 Fertility testing and checkups can be done to prospectively counsel women about their future chances of fertility and having a baby.
 These include information on:

-- Ovarian reserve testing (FSH, antral follicle count, anti-mullerian hormone, estradiol, TSH, Free thyroxine, Prolactine, LH, Testosterone)
+- Ovarian reserve and other testing (FSH, antral follicle count, anti-mullerian hormone, estradiol, TSH, Free thyroxine, Prolactine, LH, Testosterone)

 - Common problems with fertility (pelvic surgery, h/o sexually transmitted diseases (STD), endometriosis, autoimmune conditions, medications, menstrual issues

 Infertility and fertility testing should answer which of these may be responsible for the couple's inability to get pregnant, and most of these tests can be completed within 5-6 weeks.
 If the tests are all OK and no specific cause is found, and that happens in about 1 in 7 couples, then the diagnosis is unexplained infertility.

 Finding out about his fertility is the second most important information to know when trying to get pregnant.
 Find the most important information about fertility here.